Nandlalaji/social-media-v2/README.md

 # social-media-v2
-This is bit enhanced version of simple social-media application( https://github.com/Nandlalaji/social-media ). i have used spring boot, H2, Spring data, Spring security JWT and https to achieve backend of simple social-media application.
+This is bit enhanced version of simple social-media application( https://github.com/Nandlalaji/social-media ). i have used spring boot, H2, Spring data, Spring security, JWT and https to achieve backend of simple social-media application.

 Before we start the server, we need to get SSL certificate.SSL certificate is issued by a trusted Certificate Authority (CA).
 But for our learning purpose we can go with self signed certificate.
 For creating self signed certificate, you can follow command in src/main/resources/ssl.txt.

 First we need to create key.
 Key are of two type .jks and .p12. i have used .p12.
-Once that is created add that key to cacerts in jre/lib/security/cacerts. when you hit the url below it will show untrusted certificate. it is because you have created it. you can click on advanced button(crome) and accept the trust.
+Once that is created add that key to cacerts in jre/lib/security/cacerts.

+when you hit the url below it will show untrusted certificate. it is because you have created it. you can click on advanced button(crome) and accept the trust.

 Also when you hit the below URL it will route to https://localhost:8443 this is not the part of certificate but the spring security where tomcat is routing request to secure port.

-use below command to start server. mvn spring-boot:run
+use below command to start server.

+mvn spring-boot:run

 Use above commond in cmd to start your application.

 Following are the URL to use in this application